holgern/vaultconfig/docs/security.rst

 - Provides convenience, not security
 - Similar to rclone's config obscuring
 - Useful for preventing casual exposure in logs, screens, or backups
+- A security warning is logged on first use to remind users

 **Use When**: